The Last Spritz

 Rochas Moustache

-Moustache EDP is a boozy vanilla-amber bomb disguised as a $30 cologne.
-The pink pepper gives it a quick spicy opening, but within minutes you're wrapped in warm vanilla, amber, and a slightly boozy sweetness that has no right to exist at this price.
+A boozy vanilla-benzoin bomb disguised as a $30 cologne.
+Pink pepper gives it a quick spicy opening, then within minutes you're wrapped in warm vanilla, benzoin, and a slightly boozy sweetness that has no business existing at this price.
 It smells like you just left a whiskey bar where everyone was wearing cashmere.

-The ambroxan in the base gives it a warmth and projection that most budget fragrances can't touch.
-Seven to eight hours of wear from a bottle that costs less than a decent steak.
-This is the cold-weather budget pick that competes directly with Spicebomb Extreme — different profile, similar impact, a third of the price.
+The benzoin-patchouli base gives it a warmth and a trail most budget bottles can't touch — it carries a cold evening from dinner straight through to last call.
+This is the winter budget pick that goes toe-to-toe with Spicebomb Extreme: different profile, similar impact, a third of the price.

 Also, the bottle has a moustache on it.
 In 2026.
 And it still outsells its marketing budget.
 Respect.
 See the full breakdown.